juanfernandes/juanfernandes-uk/src/notes/monthly-notes-august-2020.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-postImage: "/v1579162295/trianglify.png"
-title: 'Monthly Notes: August 2020'
+title: "Monthly Notes: August 2020"
-description: "Augusts' monthly notes are mostly personal and shorter than usual as I didn't get up to much - and that's a good thing - we all need to know how to chill once in a while. \U0001F44D"
+description: "Augusts' monthly notes are mostly personal and shorter than usual as I didn't get up to much - and that's a good thing - we all need to know how to chill once in a while."
 keywords:
   - interaction designer
   - frontend developer
   - office chair
   - chicks
   - madeira
   - covid test
-date: 2020-09-04T00:00:00+01:00
+date: 2020-09-04T00:00:00Z
 tags:
-- notes
   - monthly-notes
 ---
-Augusts' monthly notes are mostly personal and shorter than usual as I didn't get up to much - and that's a good thing - we all need to know how to chill once in a while. 👍
+Augusts' monthly notes are mostly personal and shorter than usual as I didn't get up to much - and that's a good thing - we all need to know how to chill once in a while. 👍{.lead}

 ## Break